dstroot/blog-next-13/README.md

 - [x] Add csp api route to post
 - [x] Fix menu to work on Mobile
 - [ ] Any other API's to move over?
+- [ ] Links in Nav are not recognizing the path they are on - active styles are only applied whne they've been clicked on.
+Need a component that recognizes the path client side.
+- [ ] Fix "uses" page.